 You want to make an excellent first impression.
 You want your email inbox to be flooded with requests for interviews.

-You may think one of these resume mistakes is the worst thing you can do:
+Do you think one of these resume mistakes is the worst thing you can do?

 - Wrong formatting

 - Leading with a self-serving objective statement